 Amid the revelry, a high ranking Federation executive joked: “Maybe we should move all of those national team games we’ve been playing in Valencia and Seville to here.”

 The sardonic response from a Barça board member would prove to be more prophetic: “Don’t worry.
-Real Madrid are here in a few weeks for the first game of the season.
+Real Madrid are here for the first game of the season in a few weeks time.
 It’ll all be back to normal by then.”